lasy/lasy.github.io/_pages/teaching.md

 author_profile: true
 ---

 {% include base_path %}

 {% for post in site.teaching reversed %}
   {% include archive-single.html %}
 {% endfor %}

-If you are a student at UCLouvain and experience harrassment, discrimination, or other kind of unappropriate behaviors from other students, assistants, or professors, reach out for [help](https://uclouvain.be/fr/decouvrir/respect/dispositifs-d-aides.html).
-Do not keep your experience for yourself.

 ## Teaching and mentoring approach